surahman/MCQ-Platform/pkg/http/rest/handlers/README.md

 the records in the query where the read will resume from.
 The data contained in the page cursor can reveal sensitive information contained in the database and thus must be encrypted before being returned from the HTTP handler.

+It is critical always to consider that adding or removing rows retrieved by a paginated query may result in missing or duplicated records between pages.
+Fortunately, the `responses` table is write-only and records remain immutable so this should not represent an issue.

 _Request:_ The `Quiz ID` must be supplied in the request URL.
 The encrypted and Base64 URL encoded page cursor is provided with the query parameter `pageCursor`.
 The maximum number of records to retrieve in a request is set via the `pageSize` query parameter.